wxxedu/obsidianki4/code/README.md

 This place shows the path to your vault.
 Note that in order for the wiki-links in Anki to link back to Obsidian, you will have to use a path that is actually a vault.
 If you just copy the path of a folder in the vault, the link function will not work.

 Another thing to take especial note of is that you should use **forward slashes** instead of backward ones.

+### Templates Folder Name

+The name of the folder in the first level that holds your templates.
+If specified, the contents in this folder would not be imported to Anki.

+### Trash Folder Name

+The name of the folder in the first level that holds your trash.
+If specified, the contents in this folder would be **erased** when you run the Obsidianki add-on, and the corresponding cards in anki would also be deleted.

+### Archive Folder Name

+The name of the folder in the first level that holds your archived file.
+If specified, corresponding anki cards to the contents in this folder would be deleted in Anki, but the files are still there in Obsidian and would not be deleted.

 ### Mode